ELBE223/thesis-izw-cross-species-transfer/README.md

 ## Repository structure

-- `R/` – R scripts
+- `R/` – data preparation, statistical analysis, and visualisation
-- `python/` – Python scripts
+- `python/` – modelling and classification scripts
-- `outputs/` – processed outputs
+- `outputs/` – processed results and exported tables
 - `figures/` – plots and visual outputs
 - `images/` – README images

 ## Data availability

-Most datasets used in this project are not publicly available.
+Most datasets used in this project are not publicly available and therefore cannot be shared in this repository.

 Publicly available datasets used in this project include:

 - [*Horsing Around -- A Dataset Comprising Horse Movement*](https://data.4tu.nl/articles/_/12687551/1) (Horse)
 - [*Japanese Black Beef Cow Behavior Classification Dataset*](https://zenodo.org/records/5849025#.ZE-y_3ZByHu) (Cattle)

+## Reproducibility

+This repository provides the code used for data processing, modelling, evaluation, and visualisation.
+Full reproduction of all analyses is limited by dataset availability.

+## Citation

+Citation details for the thesis and repository will be added after submission/publication.

 ## License